vexy/infoportal-website/README.md

     <p><a href="https://infoportal.app">INFOPORTAL.APP</a></p>
 </div>

-# Counting platform
+# Public polling station
-This repository contains full solution implementation of the publicly available counting/voting station, allowing anonymous interaction with content of the platform.
+This repository contains full solution implementation of the publicly available polling/voting station, allowing anonymous usage and interaction with content of the platform.
 This codebase represents a variation of same concept, released as [web platform](https://github.com/vexy/infoportal) based on [smart contract](https://github.com/vexy/voting_platform).

 Platform is open to anyone with valid GMail account.